What is arthritis?

 - Exercise.
 Some exercises may help reduce joint pain and stiffness.
 These include swimming, walking, low-impact aerobic exercise, and range-of-motion exercises.
 Stretching exercises may also help keep the joints flexible.

 - Activity and rest.
 To reduce stress on your joints, switch between activity and rest.
-This can help protect your joints and lessen your symptoms.
+This can help protect your joints and reduce your symptoms.

 - Using adaptive equipment.
 Reachers and grabbers let you extend your reach and reduce straining.
 Dressing aids help you get dressed more easily.

 - Managing use of medicines.
-Long-term use of some anti-inflammatory medicines can lead to stomach bleeding.
-Work with your healthcare provider to create a plan to reduce this risk.
+Long-term use of some anti-inflammatory medicines can lead to stomach bleeding and other possible side effects.
+Work with your healthcare provider to create a plan to reduce this risk and manage your pain.

 When should I call my healthcare provider?

-Call your provider if your symptoms get worse or you have new symptoms.
+Call your provider if you have questions about your medicines, your symptoms get worse, or you have new symptoms.

 Key points about arthritis